JelteF/derive_more/impl/doc/add.md

 ### Ignoring

-Sometimes the struct needs to hold a field (most commonly `PhantomData`) that doesn't participate in `Add` implementation.
+Sometimes a struct needs to hold a field (most commonly `PhantomData`) that doesn't participate in `Add` implementation.
 Such field could be ignored using the `#[add(skip)]` attribute.